Azure/AtUniverse/README.md

 # :rocket: Create your first pipeline

-This is a step-by-step guide to using Azure Pipelines to set up continuous integration for a GitHub repository.
+In a few simple steps, set up continuous integration for a GitHub repository using Azure Pipelines.

 :clock3: Duration: 5-10 minutes